Setting up Exporters

 General Configuration

 First, make sure you have installed the PostgreSQL contrib modules.
-You can install them with the following command:
+An example of installing this on a RHEL system would be:

 sudo yum install postgresql##-contrib

 Where ## corresponds to your current PostgreSQL version.
-For PostgreSQL 13 this would be:

-shared_preload_libraries = 'pg_stat_statements,auto_explain'
+shared_preload_libraries = 'pg_stat_statements,auto_explain,pgmonitor_bgw'

 You will need to restart your PostgreSQL instance for the change to take effect. pgMonitor has optional metrics that can be collected via pg_stat_statements. auto_explain does not do anything to your database without further configuration.
 But even if neither of these extensions are initially used, they are very good to have enabled here by default for when they may be needed in the future.